 3.2 No Waiver, Remedies Cumulative No delay or failure by SBCC in exercising, nor any single or partial exercise of, any right under this Agreement shall operate as a waiver thereof or preclude any other or further exercise thereof or of any of SBCC’s other rights or remedies.
 The rights and remedies of SBCC under this Agreement are cumulative and not exclusive of any rights or remedies that SBCC may otherwise have.
 All rights and remedies of SBCC under this Agreement shall continue unimpaired, and Borrower shall be and remain bound by this Agreement, notwithstanding the release or substitution of any of the Collateral or any right or interest therein.

-3.3 Submission to Jurisdiction; Process; Venue

-3.3.1 Borrower hereby irrevocably submits to the non-exclusive jurisdiction of any state or federal court in New York City for the purpose of any suit, action, proceeding or judgment relating to or arising out of this Agreement.
-Borrower hereby irrevocably consents and waives any objection to the laying of the venue of any such suit, action or proceeding brought in the aforesaid courts and hereby irrevocably waives any claim that any such suit, action or proceeding brought in any such court has been brought in an inconvenient forum.

-3.3.2 Borrower hereby appoints SSB with offices on the date hereof at 388 Greenwich Street, New York, New York 10013, as its authorized agent on whom process may be served in any action that may be instituted against it by SBCC in any state or federal court in New York City, arising out of or relating to any Loan or this Agreement.
-Service of process upon such authorized agent and written notice of such service to Borrower shall be deemed in every respect effective service of process upon Borrower.

-3.3.3 Notwithstanding the foregoing. nothing herein shall in any way affect the right of SBCC to bring any action arising out of or relating to the Loans or this Agreement in any competent court having jurisdiction over Borrower or its property.
+3.3 Submission to Jurisdiction; Process; Venue This Agreement shall in all respects be governed by and construed in accordance with the laws of the State of New York without giving effect to principles of conflicts of laws.
+The parties agree that all controversies which may arise in connection with any transaction contemplated by this Agreement or the construction, performance or breach of this Agreement shall be determined by arbitration, to be held on an alternating basis in the City of New York, State of New York and the City of Houston, State of Texas, unless otherwise agreed to by the parties hereto, and in accordance with the rules of the American Arbitration Association; provided, however. that (a) the arbitrator(s) shall be knowledgeable in industry standards and practices and the matters giving rise to the dispute and shall be acceptable to all parties hereto, (b) the arbitrator(s) shall not have the power and authority to award punitive damages, (c) the authority of the arbitrator(s) shall be limited to construing and enforcing the terms and conditions of this Agreement as expressly set forth herein, and (d) the arbitrator(s) shall state the reasons for their award and their legal and factual conclusions underlying the award of the arbitrator(s), or a majority of them, shall be final, and judgment upon the award may be confirmed and entered in any court, state or Federal, having jurisdiction.

 3.4 Entire Agreement; Amendments; Choice of Law This Agreement constitutes the entire agreement between the parties, and supersedes all prior written or oral and contemporaneous oral agreements with respect to its subject matter, This Agreement may not be amended, nor may any of their provisions be waived, except by a writing expressly referring to this Agreement, as the case may be, and signed by each of the parties.
-This Agreement shall be governed by, and construed in accordance with, the laws of the State of New York, without regard to conflict of laws rules.

 SMITH BARNEY COMMERCIAL CORP.